iuni-cadre/cadre-website-content/pages/07.fellows/understanding-citation-impact-of-scientific-publications-through-ego-centered-citation-networks/fellow.md

 Ego-centered citation networks contain the citing relationships between a publication and its citing publications, as well as the relationships within its citing publications.
 Researchers will use the entirety of the WoS and MAG data to establish empirical evidence in this project.

 **More about the researchers:**
-* Yi Bu, Ph.D. candidate in informatics, Indiana University Bloomington
+* Yi Bu, Assistant Professor at the Department of Information Management, Peking University, China
-* Chao Min, research assistant professor in information management, Nanjing University in China
+* Chao Min, research assistant professor in information management, Nanjing University, China
-* Ying Ding, professor of informatics, Indiana University
+* Ying Ding, Bill & Lewis Suit Professor at School of Information, University of Texas at Austin